azcoov/azcoov.github.com/about/index.md

 ![Billy Coov and one of his three humans](/img/billy.png)

 This is the personal site of Billy Coover - software engineer, entrepreneur, and sports nut.
 I build desktop, web, and mobile applications for businesses of all sizes.
-You can view my [Tekfolio](http://www.tekfolio.me/billy) to see some of my recent side-projects.

 ##Background